dotnet/docs-maui/docs/whats-new/dotnet-9.md

 HandlerProperties.SetDisconnectPolicy(video, HandlerDisconnectPolicy.Manual);
 ```

-In addition, there's a <xref:Microsoft.Maui.ViewExtensions.DisconnectHandlers%2A> extension method that disconnects handlers from a given <xref:Microsoft.Maui.View>:
+In addition, there's a <xref:Microsoft.Maui.ViewExtensions.DisconnectHandlers%2A> extension method that disconnects handlers from a given <xref:Microsoft.Maui.IView>:

 ```csharp
 video.DisconnectHandlers();